MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/aks/identity-and-access-management.md

 ## Design considerations

 - Decide which cluster identity to use ([managed identity](/azure/aks/use-managed-identity) or [service principal](/azure/aks/kubernetes-service-principal?tabs=azure-cli)).
-- Decide how to authenticate cluster access (based on client certificates or via [Azure Active Directory](/azure/aks/managed-aad)).
+- Decide how to authenticate cluster access: based on client certificates or via [Azure Active Directory (Azure AD)](/azure/aks/managed-aad).
 - Decide on a [multitenancy cluster](/azure/aks/operator-best-practices-cluster-isolation) and how to set up role-based access control (RBAC) in Kubernetes.
   - Choose a method for isolation.
 Methods include namespace, network policy, compute (node pool), and cluster.
   - Determine the Kubernetes RBAC roles and compute allocation per application team, for isolation.